No matter how excited your child is to start college, it's likely they have some worries as well.

 2. Changes in appetite

 Some people stress eat.
-Some people can't barely manage to choke down a bowl of cereal when they're worried about something.
+Some people can barely choke down a bowl of cereal when they're worried about something.
 Emotions can cause hormonal changes that impact our cravings and digestive systems.
 For example, the "fight or flight" response may suppress the desire to eat.
-Increased levels of cortisol, the "stress hormone," may speed up digestion and prompt cravings for sugary, fatty foods.
+Increased levels of cortisol, known as the stress hormone, may speed up digestion and prompt cravings for sugary, fatty foods.

 If your child is over-eating, be sure to stock up on healthy options and scale back on indulgent snacks.
 Instead of having ice cream in the house, suggest going out for ice cream once a week.
 That will also give you a great excuse to have a family outing.